AndreaCrotti/Unit-testing-talk/unit.rst

 Benefits
 ========

 ..
-If you really embrace TDD I can promise you a few things that will
-.. really improve the way you work.

-..
 Here are some of the benefits that you I think will gain.

 ..
 If you have a good test coverage you will almost never need again